What are the main benefits of early exercising stock options?

 AMT = Taxable AMT income x Tax Rate

-The amount of AMT you owe will be $56,758 when you file your tax return in April of the following year.
-Given this staggering figure, it’s easy to understand why many people choose not to exercise: the tax implications would be too much to bear.
+The amount of AMT you owe will be $56,134 when you file your tax return in April of the following year.
+Given this staggering figure, it’s easy to understand why many people choose not to exercise: the tax implications would be too much to bear specially if the bargain element is higher.

 As a result, it could be beneficial to start exercising at the beginning of the calendar year.

-Why should you choose Eqvista’s Tax and Equity Advisory Services?
+Why should you choose Eqvista’s Tax and Equity Services?

-Eqvista’s Tax and Equity Advisory Services help founders, employees, and investors manage their equity and taxes effectively.
+Eqvista’s Tax and Equity Consultation Services help founders, employees, and investors manage their equity and taxes effectively.
 Here’s why you might consider choosing Eqvista:

 • Comprehensive Tax Planning – Eqvista’s qualified tax professionals deal with concerns such as Qualified Small Business Stock (QSBS) and early exercise, and issues pertaining to stock options such as vesting.
 We explain to you applicable tax aspects of equity types, such as RSUs, RSAs, ISOs, NSOs, and phantom stock options.
 We help you understand AMT tax management and identify short-term and long term developments.